datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 language of your choice.
 But because you are already familiar with the `Python <https://www.python.org>`__ programming language, you decide to script your analysis in Python.
-Delighted, you find out that there is even a Python API for DataLad's functionality that you can read about in :ref:`a Findoutmore on DataLad in Python<fom-pythonapi>`.
+Delighted, you find out that there is even a Python API for DataLad's functionality that you can read about in a :find-out-more:`on DataLad in Python<fom-pythonapi>`.

 .. _pythonapi:
 .. index::